 Now that we’ve discussed the different kinds of fonts, let’s look at how they work together.

-Here are some tips to keep in mind when choosing fonts that will be within close proximity to each other on a page.
+Here are some font tips to keep in mind when choosing fonts that will be close to each other on a page.

 1. Think contrasting, not competing